f-eiyu/kitchen-helper/README.md

 ## Recipe Assistant
 As a user, I want to...
-1. have some recipes come preinstalled on the app, if I so choose.
+1. have some recipes come preinstalled on the app, if I want them.
 [SEED from recipe API]
 1. add my own recipes to the app.
 [NEW]
 1. be able to view recipes or filter with various custom parameters.
 [SHOW]
     - **Core design concept: given the ingredients and their quantities in My Kitchen, display all the recipes that can be made with them**.